 The Battery Life – Lenovo lists the battery life as being up to 18 hours.
 And I swear that it does indeed come pretty close to that.
 Michele over at ScrapsofMyGeekLife.com did an awesome testing her’s for a full day.
 Check out her post and see how long the battery life on her Yoga Tablet 10 lasted when put to the test.

 The 3 modes (Hold Mode, Stand Mode, Tilt Mode) – I admit that on first glance I did not think that the ergonomic hold was a big deal.
 But once I started using it, I could feel how it does help.
 The battery cylinder does make it quite comfortable to hold the tablet securely while talking.
 In Stand Mode, The “kickstand” props the tablet up perfectly for viewing.
 There is no need to add a case or additional kickstand or dock.
-It is build right in.
+It is built right in.
 And Tilt Mode allows very easy typing.

 What Could be Better

-The Icons – I have to say that if someone gave me a snapshot of just the screen without my being able to see which tablet it was, just based on the icons I would assume that I was looking at an off brand tablet.
+The Icons – I have to say that if someone gave me a snapshot of just the screen without my being able to see which tablet it was, just based on the icons I would assume that I was looking at an off-brand tablet.
 The icons just don’t have the same crisp, clear, colorful look that I’m used to on other tablets.
 Also, if an icon has a long name, instead of it wrapping to the next line it just cuts it off.

 Creating Folders – I love being able to create folders on my home screen to organize apps.
-This function IS available on the Lenovo Tab, however it seems to be iffy.
+This function IS available on the Lenovo Tab, however, it seems to be iffy.
 Doing it is simple.
 You hold down one icon, drag it over another, and you are presented with a new folder that you can then rename.
 At least that is the way that it should work.
 It has worked for me before.
 However, sometimes when I try (like just now), instead of a folder being created, the other icon just moves out of the way.
 This seems to be a glitch that can be fixed in a future OS update (hopefully).

-Since receiving the tablet I will admit, my 7 year old sons have just about claimed this one for themselves.
+Since receiving the tablet I will admit, my 7-year-old sons have just about claimed this one for themselves.
 LOL.
 Well not really, but they do borrow it quite a bit.
-The battery life is great because they can watch Netflix, play games, or browse kid safe sites and they do not have to come to me and complain that the battery has run out like other tablets that we have.
+The battery life is great because they can watch Netflix, play games, or browse kid-safe sites and they do not have to come to me and complain that the battery has run out like other tablets that we have.

 The Yoga Tablet also came in VERY handy during a recent storm and tornado scare when our power went out.
 We were able to sit by the fireplace and watch Man of Steel which I had previously downloaded.
-It was the only gadget in the house that I was not worried about running our of juice.
+It was the only gadget in the house that I was not worried about running out of juice.

 So far so good with this tablet.
 As mentioned above there are a couple of improvements that I would like to see in the next version.
-However, at this price point people will be very happy with it.
+However, at this price point, people will be very happy with it.
 The Lenovo Yoga 10-Inch 16 GB Tablet is now available for $259.99 from Amazon.com.